 The Mind, Body & Emotions

-Another major difference between internal and external Wing Chun is in the approach to foundational training.
-Beginners to Internal Wing Chun first learn standing meditation and movements in order to build rootedness and internal awareness, while seeking to quiet the mind and calm the nervous system.
+Another major difference between internal and external Wing Chun methods is in the approach to foundational training.
+Beginners to internal Wing Chun methods first learn standing meditation and movements in order to build rootedness and internal awareness, while seeking to quiet the mind and calm the nervous system.
 For internal Wing Chun practitioners, Siu Nim Tau is all about learning to use the mind to conduct internal power through the body with refined neuromuscular control.
-Chu Shong Tin, an internal Wing Chun practitioner and student of Ip Man, called this nim lik (mind power).
+Chu Shong Tin, an internal Wing Chun practitioner of Ip Man, called this nim lik (mind power).

 In the external approach, a quiet mindset isn’t the focus.
 Instead, external methods often seek to hype up the nervous system and cultivate an aggressive mindset toward the opponent.
 The focus isn’t on controlling yourself internally.

 Many of the external Wing Chun approaches are pattern and technique based.
 They drill patterns in order to use them as combinations to open someone up.
 This can be akin to trying to create waves of energy or force something to happen.
 This only works on those with lower level sensitivity, rather than being sensitive in order to respond to the waves given.
 Internal Wing Chun simply rides waves of yang pressure given to them.
 There is no need to try to create waves through force.
 There is no chasing.
 The waves come to you.

 What can be confusing is how different internal Wing Chun training can be when compared to external training methods.
 Often drills and exercises in internal Wing Chun methods look so far removed from practicality that it’s almost impossible not to question their connection to fighting.
 However, nothing in a genuine internal Wing Chun practice is done without good reason.
 Everything has meaning on some level or another.